Akuli/jou/doc/ai-thoughts.md

 >
 > Using Jou, write a function that swaps the content of two chunks of memory.
 Call it `memswap()` and add a comment explaining what it does.

-The LLM gave me the following code, which contains several errors.
+The LLM gave me the following code, which contains several syntax errors.
 This is what most LLMs do when you ask them to generate Jou code.
+After quite a lot of back and forth, all errors were fixed and the code worked.

+<details><summary>Initial code (doesn't compile)</summary>

 ```python
 import "stdlib/io.jou"